 5. Leave your passport at the hotel (and carry only a photocopy)

-Never ever walk around with your passport!
-Leave it at the safe in your hotel or hide it in your room.
+Never walk around with your passport!
+Leave it in the safe in your hotel or hide it in your room.

 6. Take a flashlight at night in rural areas

 Always take a flashlight with you in rural areas.
 You really want to avoid stepping on something that might want to bite you!

 7. Keep an eye on your bags in busses

 Always keep an eye on your bags in busses.
 Put your Passport, money, and other valuables in a daypack and always have them next to you.
 Avoid putting this bag in the overhead bins or on the floor.